Information & Hours

 Absence Procedures

-Parents must contact the Kids Club site directly when a child will not be attending Kids Club or PreK Kids Club on a regularly scheduled day, by 3:00pm by emailing or calling the Kids Club site directly, or writing a note in the notebook next to the attendance iPad.
+Parents must contact the Kids Club site directly when a child will not be attending after school Kids Club or PreK Kids Club on a regularly scheduled day, by 3:00pm by emailing or calling the Kids Club site directly, or writing a note in the notebook next to the attendance iPad.
 There is no reduction in tuition related to absences due to illness, family vacations less than two full weeks in duration, inclement weather, and delays or closures due to emergencies, or child’s suspension status.
 If you routinely fail to notify the site of your child’s absence, you may be assessed a $15 “Finders” fee or asked to release Kids Club from liability.

 Inclement Weather Policy